SeanHollen/How-Java-Is-Verbose/README.md

 # Initializing a HashMap

-When programming, I often want to create a Hashmap/dictionary/etc, and intiantiate it with multiple key-value pairs at the same time.
+When programming, I often want to create a Hashmap/dictionary/etc, and instantiate it with multiple key-value pairs at the same time.
 The trouble is Java can't decide on the standard way to do this.
-[This](https://www.baeldung.com/java-initialize-hashmap) totorial page lists various options.
+[This](https://www.baeldung.com/java-initialize-hashmap) tutorial page lists various options.
 I hate all of them.

 **Option 1**